Compliance Management

 • Internal controls are activities such as Firewall Reviews, Laptop Encryption, Access rights audits etc.

-When a problem has no solution available there are two options:
+When a problem has no available solution there are two options:

-• Projects are used when the solution is not available now but will be in the future.
+• Projects: are used when the solution is not available now but will be in the future.

 • First tell what problems your organisation has.